 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Base Resources's is 0.5246.
-This would suggest that Base Resources's shares are less volatile than average (for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Base Resources's is 1.1575.
+This would suggest that Base Resources's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Base Resources overview

 Base Resources Limited produces and sells mineral sands in Africa.
 It produces mineral sands, such as rutile, ilmenite, and zircon.
 The company primarily owns 100% interests in the Kwale Mineral Sands project located in Kenya; and develops the Toliara project located in Madagascar.
 The company was formerly known as Base Iron Limited and changed its name to Base Resources Limited in 2010.
-Base Resources Limited was incorporated in 2007 and is based in West Perth, Australia.
+Base Resources Limited was incorporated in 2007 and is headquartered in West Perth, Australia.

 Base Resources in the news